 Finnriver's 6,000+ organic trees include over 20 varieties of heritage and traditional cider and perry varieties.
 As the orchard continues to mature, we look forward to crafting ciders that share the beauty and bounty of this land, and offer a taste of the complexity and character of the fruit.

 Finnriver has also partnered with local and regional farmers and organizations at the Orchard to establish the Chimacum FARM Collaborative and share ground, equipment, resources and values.
 The group is working together to grow a vibrant agricultural community though research, restoration and education.
-Partners include the Organic Seed Alliance, North Olympic Salmon Coalition, Essential Blooms, WSU Jefferson County, the Bread Lab and WSU Sustainable Seed Systems.
+Partners include the Organic Seed Alliance, North Olympic Salmon Coalition, Essential Blooms, WSU Jefferson County, and the WSU Bread Lab.
 Finnriver also partnered with the Port Townsend CoLab to convert the classic farm house on the site into a rural co-working center called the Farmhouse CoLab, providing a rural office location and meeting space.
 Individuals and groups can rent the library meeting room or learn about memberships at: http://farmhouse.colabnw.com